-A maximum of 2 Junior Grangers per state, one male and one female, may be chosen to represent their State at the National Convention.
+A maximum of 2 Junior Grangers per state, one male and one female may be chosen to represent their State at the National Convention.
 One candidate will be chosen through a process of interviews and observations made by a council of judges.
-The candidate that is chosen will be selected as the National Junior Grange Ambassador and will be a representative of the National Junior Grange program for a one-year term.
+The candidate that is chosen will serve as the National Junior Grange Ambassador and will be a representative of the National Junior Grange program for a one-year term.

 All applicants are required to meet the following criteria:

 - Must be a Junior Grange member for a minimum of 3 years.